-If you’re not a Kinsta customer, or you need a version of PHP that’s even older than the ones available via the PHP Engine feature, you’ll need to downgrade PHP using the command line.
+If you’re not a Kinsta customer, or you need a need to install PHP with a version that’s even older than the ones available via the PHP Engine feature, you’ll need to downgrade PHP using the command line.

 This process is more advanced and carries more risks.
 It may be better to consider replacing the problematic plugin or theme immediately in this case, instead of downgrading PHP and attempting to troubleshoot the conflict further.